aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 - Added the option to make AM doctrine plants its mines only on roads and streets;
 - Some functions improvements;
-- Documentation has been completelly updated (with images).
+- Documentation has been completely updated (with images).

 **Jan, 31st 2023 | v1.2**